Laird Superfood Mushroom Coffee is a delicious blend of coffee beans and “functional” mushrooms that supports overall well-being and vitality.

 - Uses a proprietary insert gas packaging system to maintain freshness

 One thing I like about Laird Superfood Mushroom Coffee is they don’t overwhelm you with claims.
-They don’t even mention any of the specific benefits behind the functional mushrooms, other than mentioning that they contribute to overall wellness.
+They don’t mention any of the specific benefits behind the functional mushrooms other than that they contribute to overall wellness.

-While that saves them from making any unnecessary or false claims, it does hide what this formula can really do for you.
-Don’t worry, that’s what we’re here for.
+While that saves them from making any unnecessary or false claims, it hides what this formula can do for you.
+Don’t worry; that’s what we’re here for.

 Laird Mushroom Coffee Ingredients

-Now that we know the background behind this supplement, it’s time to take a closer look at what’s inside this formula.
-The good news is it’s a rather simple formula with just four ingredients — Peruvian Arabica Ground Coffee, Chaga, Cordyceps, and Lion’s Mane.
+Now that we know the background behind this supplement, it’s time to look closely at what’s inside this formula.
+The good news is it’s a relatively simple formula with just four ingredients — Peruvian Arabica Ground Coffee, Chaga, Cordyceps, and Lion’s Mane.

 We’ll break each ingredient down by its benefits, source, recommended dosage, and potential side effects if not taken as directed.
 Let’s get started!

 - Benefits: Peru’s soil is one of the best for coffee beans and comes with a beautiful taste, natural flavor, and rich nutrient profile